 After watching that, I can’t help but dream of going to Montana and doing my own snowmobile adventure!

 There are many ways to enjoy snowmobiling in Montana this winter with thousands of miles of both groomed and ungroomed terrain.
-For most visitors though, the draw is the mountains and valleys of Western Montana, including the areas around Whitefish and Glacier National Park, as well as between Bozeman and Yellowstone National Park.
+For most visitors though, the draw is the mountains and valleys of Western Montana, including the areas around Whitefish and Glacier National Park, as well as between Bozeman, Montana and Yellowstone National Park.

 Mapped Trails or Free Roaming For Your Montana Snowmobile Adventure?

-Montana Fish Wildlife and Parks has a great map to help you plan your snowmobile adventure.
+Montana Fish, Wildlife, and Parks has a great map to help you plan your snowmobile adventure.
 Not only does it show the trails – but also lists avalanche danger areas.

 Part of the thrill of snowmobiling is the freedom to go anywhere you want.
 While you must ALWAYS be a responsible snowmobiler and follow all regulations, the fun part about this sport is the freedom to cut your own lines through freshly fallen snow.